daniellaurin/health-progress-tracker/README.md

 ---

 > **Progress Notes:**
-> I will try to update this consistently, currently updatating after every month when I get avgerage weight of the month
+> I will try to update this consistently, currently updating every month